Introduction

 Again, don’t be fooled by good weather at the beginning of a tour.
 I was once cycling in Corsica where the weather was just perfect at eight in the morning, so I was throwing all my stuff into my backpack without much of a second thought.

-Later in the afternoon I got in the middle of a heavy downpour, what not only soaked me to the bones but rendered a good deal of my equipment useless (my complete first aid kit was a case for the trash can, for instance).
+Later in the afternoon I got in the middle of a heavy downpour, what not only soaked me to the bones but rendered a good deal of my equipment useless (my complete first aid kit was a case for the trash can, for example).

 A cheap and light backpack rain cover that could be purchased almost everywhere would have prevented this.
 Or one buys a slightly more expensive backpack that is endowed with an integrated rain cover in the first place.